-Start Your DSLR Film Scanning Setup | Cassette Film
+Start Your DSLR Film Scanning Setup

 DSLR Film Scanning Setup (Quick Overview)

-- Macro lens (1:1)
+- Macro lens — ideally 1:1 magnification

-- Film holder
+- Film holder — keeps negatives flat and aligned

-- LED light source
+- LED light source — even, bright, and flicker-free

-- Copy stand or tripod
+- Copy stand or tripod — keeps the camera stable

-- Cleaning tools
+- Cleaning tools — blower, anti-static brush, microfiber cloth

-Best DSLR Film Scanning Setup (Recommended)
+Best DSLR Film Scanning Setup

-- Camera: Any DSLR/mirrorless with RAW
+- Camera: Any DSLR or mirrorless camera that shoots RAW

-- Light: Even LED light pad
+- Light: Even LED light pad or panel

-- Holder: Format-specific holder
+- Holder: Format-specific film holder for 35mm, 120, or 4×5

-- Support: Copy stand preferred
+- Support: Copy stand preferred for stability and repeatability

-Camera for Film Scanning
+Camera for Scanning Negatives

 - Use RAW capture

-- Manual mode
+- Use manual mode

 Macro Lens for Film Scanning